Court Holds That Trailed Vehicle Is A "Motor Vehicle" For Insurance Purposes

 The Superior Court reverses and writes that an unattached trailer is NOT a motor vehicle.
 Also, there is no doubt that a truck tractor IS a motor vehicle.
 However, the court ends up resolving the unanswered question of whether the resulting tractor trailer is a motor vehicle.
 Applying the liberal and broad purpose of UM coverage and relying upon Callahan v.
 Federal Kemper Insurance Co., 568 A.2d 264 (Pa.
 Super.
 1989) the court concludes that a trailed vehicle can be a motor vehicle for UM purposes.
 The trial court opinion on the issue is reversed.

-What are your thoughts on whether the injured person was "occuyping" the jetter?
-Please download any offers which will explain Pennsylvania uninsured motorist coverage.
+What are your thoughts on whether the injured person was "occupying" the jetter?

 If you have been injured in a Pennsylvania car accident, or a loved one has been injured or killed in a car accident, contact Schmidt Kramer Injury Lawyers at 717-888-8888 and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses involving any Pennsylvania car accident, especially if you may need a lawyer.
 Don't wait, call 8 and talk to the local Central Pennsylvania Harrisburg car accident lawyers.
 This includes if you have been injured by the driver of an unidentified vehicle which leaves the scene of an accident.